mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Does the photon wavelength change as it travels through the sphere?
 - [ ] Make photons on flat spot but not sipm escapes, not reflecting
 - [ ] Find the optimal coverage fraction of the SiPM and flat spot, for 12.5 mm and 25 mm and 50 mm
+- [ ] Fix the SiPM size and change coverage fraction from just smaller than SiPM to just bigger than SiPM
+- [ ] Tanya sent an email about adjusting Geant4 to 100 MeV
+- [ ] SAIP will be the current simulations and a good plan for how to get up to 100 MeV (use iThemba)

 ## Completed